About the Species

 - Compliance guides are available for all commercial and recreational regulations across Atlantic highly migratory species fisheries.

-- Highly migratory species, such as mako sharks, have complicated management that requires international cooperation.
+- Management of highly migratory species, such as mako sharks, is complicated and requires international cooperation.

 - A shark that is off the coast of Florida one week could be caught off the coast of Mexico the next.
 These resources must be managed both in the United States and at the international level.